-- More than half of Australia’s population growth is due to immigration.
+- More than half (around 60%) of Australia’s population growth in recent decades has been due to immigration.
 The rest is due to ‘natural increase’ (births minus deaths).
 Around half of the natural increase is due to births to migrants.

 - Australia’s population growth rate is largely controlled by the federal government through immigration quotas and incentives to have babies.